CodeHappenin/VIHas-de-vida/README.md

 ![Image not found](http://codehappen.in/img/vihas.jpg)

 This is the GitHub page for the project VIHas de Vida (http://codehappen.in/page/project/vihas).
-To join the project simply Fork this repository.

 ---

 Esta es la página de GitHub para el proyecto VIHas de Vida (http://codehappen.in/page/project/vihas).
-Para unirte al proyecto simplemente haz Fork de este repositorio.